Can I File a Wrongful Death Claim for an Infant or Elderly Person?

 - The age, health status and circumstances of those asking for damages

 Many of these conditions are purely speculation.
-If the child is very young at the time of death, it is even more difficult to correctly assess the conditions.
+If the child is very young at the time of death, it is even more challenging to assess the conditions correctly.
 On the other hand, if the child is in their late teens and excelling in school, it’s slightly easier to anticipate the potential earnings of that individual, had they survived into adulthood.
+Contacting our wrongful death lawyer in Baltimore, MD is essential to obtaining an accurate and clear picture of the value of your case.

 Loss of an Unborn Child

 The laws regarding wrongful death claims vary in different states when an unborn baby is killed.
-Several states require that in order for a wrongful death action to be an option, the baby has to be born alive.
+Several states require that for a wrongful death action to be an option; the baby has to be born alive.
 If the baby dies in utero, a wrongful death claim is not considered a viable option.
 In other states, however, the claim may be actionable as long as the unborn baby was viable at the time of the baby’s death.
-If you wish to discuss the laws in Baltimore concerning the wrongful death of an unborn baby, it is best to contact a wrongful death lawyer who is familiar with local laws.
+If you wish to discuss the laws in Baltimore, MD, concerning the wrongful death of an unborn baby, it is best to contact a wrongful death lawyer who is familiar with local laws.

 Death of an Elderly Person

-An elderly person’s death also has a limited financial recovery potential.
-The court might award minimal awards because of several reasons, including:
+An elderly person’s death also has limited financial recovery potential.
+The court might award minimal awards for several reasons, including:

 - The assumption that someone older than the age of retirement does not have significant earning potential.